Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Applications in information theory and coding

 \begin{example}[Comparison of Theorems~\ref{theorem: Concentration of Conditional Entropy} and~\ref{theorem: Tightened Concentration of Conditional Entropy} for right-regular LDPC code ensembles] Let us examine the improvement resulting from the tighter bounds in Theorem~\ref{theorem: Tightened Concentration of Conditional Entropy} for right-regular LDPC code ensembles.
 Consider the case where the communication takes place over a binary-input additive white Gaussian noise channel (BIAWGNC) or a BEC.
 Let us consider the $(2, 20)$ regular LDPC code ensemble whose design rate is equal to $0.900$ bits per channel use.
 For a BEC, the threshold of the channel bit erasure probability under belief-propagation (BP) decoding is given by

-which corresponds to a channel capacity of $C=0.9469$ bits per channel use.
-For the BIAWGNC, the threshold under BP decoding is equal to $\sigma_{\text{BP}} = 0.4156590$.
+which corresponds to a channel capacity of $C=0.9469$ bits per channel use (note that the above calculation of $p_{\text{BP}}$ for the BEC follows from the fixed-point characterization of the threshold in \cite[Theorem~3.59]{RiU_book} with the pair of degree distributions $\lambda(x)=x$ and $\rho(x)=x^{19}$).
+For the BIAWGNC, the threshold under BP decoding is equal to $\sigma_{\text{BP}} = 0.4156590$ (this numerical result is based on a computation that follows from \cite[Example~11]{RichardsonU2001}).
 From \cite[Example~4.38]{RiU_book} that expresses the capacity of the BIAWGNC in terms of the standard deviation $\sigma$ of the Gaussian noise, the minimum capacity of a BIAWGNC over which it is possible to communicate with vanishing bit error probability under BP decoding is~$C = 0.9685$ bits per channel use.
 Accordingly, let us assume that, for reliable communications over both channels, the capacity of the BEC and BIAWGNC is set to $0.98$ bits per channel use.

-Since the considered code ensemble is right-regular (i.e., the parity-check degree is fixed to $d_{\text{c}}=20$), the value of $B$ in Theorem~\ref{theorem: Tightened Concentration of Conditional Entropy} is improved by a factor of
+Since the considered code ensemble is right-regular with $d_{\text{c}}=20$, the value of $B$ in Theorem~\ref{theorem: Tightened Concentration of Conditional Entropy} is improved by a factor of

-This implies that the inequality in Theorem~\ref{theorem: Tightened Concentration of Conditional Entropy} is satisfied with a block length that is 5.134 times shorter than the block length which corresponds to Theorem~\ref{theorem: Concentration of Conditional Entropy}.
-For the BEC, the result is improved by a factor of